marcoromanelli-github/docs/help/faq.md

 Because normal users do not have sudo or root access, you may want to create a virtual environment or install into the home directory for your required software packages.
 Setting up a project like this will allow you to isolate project dependencies, prevent version conflicts, and ensure your environment is reproducible if sharing or collaboration is necessary.
 For more detailed guides to install packagaes in multiple languages please see [here](https://docs.starhpc.hofstra.io/software/virtual-env.html).

 **Python Example**
+Below are directions on using a simple virtual environment with venv.
+It is one of the many packages that allow you to manage virtual environments along with conda, virtualenv, and others.

 Create a virtual environment:
    ```